 Take a look at the character "Kawaii" in Errant Story, then decide for yourself whether she's a deconstruction, subversion, inversion, perversion, or simply so weird that you can't describe her.
 Yeah, that last one fits.

-Nermal is also much Older Than He Looks and is deliberately doing things (I forget exactly what ... smoking, drinking coffee, something like that) to stunt his growth.
+Nermal is also much Older Than He Looks and deliberately drinks ridiculous amounts of coffee to stunt his growth.

 Dot Warner might be a Western example of a kawaiiko, as she constantly brags about her cuteness to the point of having an entire song titled "I'm Cute", and being referred to in the theme song as the "cute" one.